shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

     - see #project-base-diff to update your project
 - set overwrite domain url to be taken exclusively from environment variable
     - see #project-base-diff to update your project
+- set redis host to be taken exclusively from environment variable
+    - see #project-base-diff to update your project